Jorge Blanco (artist): Career

 Blanco's first solo exhibition was in 1974, where he showed sculpture and drawings.
 A year later, he moved to Rome, Italy, where he continued to work in sculpture while making a living by doing freelance graphic design drawing cartoons for a variety of newspapers and magazines, including political cartoons for the newspaper L'Opinione.
-It was during this period that he first conceived the idea of a comic strip.

 In 1978, Blanco participated in the Bordhigera Humor Salon, winning the Dattero D'Argento, and in the Monterotondo Sculpture Salon, where he was awarded the first prize for medium format sculpture.

-In 1979, Blanco returned to Caracas, Venezuela where he exhibited his sculptures and drawings at the Sofía Imber Museum of Contemporary Art.
+In 1979, Blanco returned to Caracas, Venezuela, where he exhibited his sculptures and drawings at the Sofía Imber Museum of Contemporary Art.
 Here, he continued working in sculpture but he also designed and illustrated a children's newspaper El Cohete.

-In 1980, he was hired as the Art Director for the Caracas Children's Museum (Art, Science and Technology, Museo de los Niños) (1980–1998).
-He worked there for 18 years.
+In 1980, he was hired as the Art Director for the Caracas Children's Museum (Art, Science and Technology, Museo de los Niños).
+He worked there until 1998.

-That same year, Blanco created the comic strip The Castaway/El Náufrago, which became an overnight success.
-It was published in major newspapers and magazines in Venezuela and lead to significant sales in merchandising and books.
-The Castaway even crossed over to television.
+That same year, Blanco created the comic strip The Castaway/El Náufrago, which made its debut in El Diario de Caracas.
+It was published in major newspapers and magazines in Venezuela and led to significant sales in merchandising and books.
+The Castaway was also adapted to television.
 Due to the comic's success, Blanco no longer had time to work on his sculpture alongside his work as freelance graphic designer, illustrator, and his job at the museum, and had to put sculpture aside.

-In 1989, Blanco returned to sculpture, and eventually left the Caracas Children's Museum to move to the United States, where he still lives today.
+In 1989, Blanco returned to sculpture, and eventually left the Caracas Children's Museum to move to the United States.
 Blanco began exhibiting again in both Venezuela and the United States as well as around the world.
-In 1996, Blanco installed four sculptures in Tokyo, Japan, which launched his fascination with public art.
+In 1996, Blanco installed four sculptures in Tokyo, Japan.

 Since 1999, Blanco has lived and worked on the West Coast of Florida, with a particular focus on public art.
 In 2005, Blanco became an American citizen.
 He currently resides in Sarasota, Florida.

 In 2007, Blanco received the John Ringling Visual Art Award.

 The Castaway (El Naufrago)

 The Castaway is a comic strip created by Blanco in 1980 about a man trapped on an island that was originally printed in the newspaper El Diario de Caracas.
-The strip was wildly popular, and images from it have been featured on the covers of notebooks, phone cards, and T-shirts.

-"The Castaway" was also published in the United States in The Observer a Sarasota-based weekly newspaper.
+"The Castaway" was also published in the United States in The Observer, a Sarasota-based weekly newspaper.